 Those of you who know me, know how much I love a terrific decorative object.
 Especially one that does double duty by being both good-lookin’ and having a job.
 And if that job is holding and presenting delightful and delicious yummies, what more could this girl ask?!
-So as tonight is the Superbowl and I don’t know much about Panthers or Broncos I thought I could at least write about a subject I do know a ‘lil something about . . . gorgeous design.
+So as this weekend is the Superbowl and I don’t know much about Eagles or Patriots, I thought I could at least write about a subject I do know a ‘lil something about . . . gorgeous design.
 Here’s my take on the super, super bowls.

-I discovered Tina Frey at the NYNow show just this past week.
+I discovered Tina Frey at last year’s NYNow show just this past week.
 She was in one of those doubled-wide, non-booth, booths – you know what I mean – the kind that feels more like an open living room rather than a veal stall.
 Her display was at the end of the aisle and open on three sides and dotted with low tables and a modern kind of no-shelf, shelf displaying her gorgeous acrylic wares.
 There was color and whimsy everywhere – evoking the sea, and autumn and winter white.
+This in an image of some of her older work – but it is all incredibly chic.
 She was lovely too – kind and tall and elegant, her hair swept back in a no-fuss bun.
 I hoped that if I stood there for just a moment maybe some of that magic would rub off on me too.

 I also discovered Spin Ceramics at NYNOW.
 I love this clever bowl because it breaks into two large and three smaller bowls making it an economic buy.
 Yet, I’m including it in this series because I love how it looks!
 My mom used to serve us soup in lotus bowls, yet I can assure you they never looked as good as these!